 3. Flank Pain (pain on either side of lower back between pelvis and ribs)

-If the bacteria moves from infected kidney to the blood, it can be life threatening, the condition is termed as ‘urosepsis’ which can cause extremely low blood pressure, shock and death.
+If the bacteria move from the infected kidney to the blood, the condition can be life threatening and is termed as ‘urosepsis’ .
+This condition can cause extremely low blood pressure, shock and even death.

 Frequently Asked Questions